-Breakfast club runs from 7.30 to 8.50 am, Monday to Friday during term time only and is availiable for children from Reception to Year 6.
+Breakfast club runs from 7.30 to 8.50 am, Monday to Friday during term time only and is availiable for children from Pre-school age 4 to Year 6.

 Children should arrive at 7.30 am; no responsibility will be taken for children arriving before this time.
 Entrance to the Breakfast Club is by the Hall side door.
 Parents are required to hand their children over to the Club staff.
 If any KS2 children are making their own way to the Club, this must be stated in their registration form.

 At 8:40 am a member of Breakfast club staff will take the Breakfast Children out on to the playground to meet to socialise with their friends.
 Breakfast Children will remain in the care of the Breakfast Club staff until 8.50 am when they will be taken into the main school.
 Key Stage 1 children will be escorted to their classrooms whilst Key Stage 2 children will be allowed to line up with their classes.
 Breakfast is served until 8.25am.

 Our Breakfast Club costs £3.50 per session or £15 for the whole week.
 You may like to book on a weekly, monthly or half termly basis.
 Please make cheques payable to Somerset County Council.